Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Generative models of dynamic mode decomposition

-We can further write the representation in a matrix form $\mathbf Y^T=\mathbf {\tilde K} \mathbf W$, where $\mathbf Y$ is a $m\times n$ observational matrix of $n$ snapshots, $\mathbf{\tilde K}=\mathbf K +\sigma^2_j\eta\mathbf I_n $ with the correlation matrix $\mathbf K =[\mathbf k(\mathbf x_1),...,\mathbf k(\mathbf x_n)]$, and $\mathbf { W}=[\mathbf { w}^T_1,...,\mathbf {w}^T_m]^T$ is an $n\times m$ weight matrix given from Lemma \ref{corollary:pred_mean}.
-The predictive mean PP-GP can be considered as using the same kernel basis to represent the output for each coordinate, whereas the weights are estimated by solving the linear system of equations with shared coefficients, separately for the output at each coordinate.
-Compared to EDMD, the PP-GP does not project the output to the lifted space, and hence we do not need to transform the lifted states back for forecasting.
-The PP-GP is a flexible model, as the mean and variance parameters from PP-GP are distinct for each coordinate, which can be marginalized out by computing the predictive distribution.
-Besides, the kernel function contains the range and nugget parameters, and they are estimated by the maximum marginal posterior distribution discussed in Appendix.
+Choosing an appropriate set of basis functions is crucial for the EDMD method.
+A few generic basis functions, such as Hermite polynomials, radial basis functions, and discontinuous spectral elements, were suggested in \cite{williams2015data}.
+The selection of basis functions depends on the context of the problem and domain knowledge may be used as well, whereas misspecifying basis functions can degrade the estimation efficiency of the model.
+PP-GP is closely connected to EDMD.
+Assuming the mean is zero, we can write the predictive mean of PP-GP in a matrix form $\mathbf {\hat Y}=\mathbf W\mathbf {K} $, where $\mathbf Y$ is a $m\times n$ observational matrix of $n$ snapshots, and $\mathbf { W}=[\mathbf { w}^T_1,...,\mathbf {w}^T_m]^T$ is an {$m\times n$} weight matrix given from {Corollary} \ref{corollary:pred_mean}.
+This means the prediction from PP-GP uses the same kernel basis to represent the output for each coordinate, whereas the weights are estimated by solving the linear system of equations with shared coefficients, separately for the output at each coordinate.
+Compared to EDMD, the PP-GP does not project the output onto the lifted space, and hence we do not need to transform the lifted states back for forecasting.
+The PP-GP is a flexible model, as the mean and variance parameters are distinct for each coordinate, which can be marginalized out by computing the predictive distribution.
+Besides, the covariance matrix contains range and nugget parameters, and they are estimated by the maximum marginal posterior distribution, discussed in \hyperref[sec:appendix]{Appendix}.